patrickpato/hello-world/README.md

 # hello-world
 my fisrt github experience
 hey guys, am patrick.I like sleeping, eating and working.
-I hope things will be fine withus.
+I hope things will be fine with you.
-I dont play well with others thugh. haha
+I dont play well with others though. haha